kpango/resume/resume.md

 Yahoo Japan uses Garm and Kubernetes AccessReview Webhook to integrate and manage hundreds of large Kubernetes clusters based on the concept of SSoT.

-[Athenz Authorizer](https://github.com/yahoojapan/athenz-authorizer) - Athenz authorizer is a library for golang to manages the policies and certificate of Athenz, and provides authentication and authorization check logic.
+[Athenz Authorizer](https://github.com/yahoojapan/athenz-authorizer) - Athenz authorizer is a library for Go to manages the policies and certificate of Athenz, and provides authentication and authorization check logic.

 [Athenz Authorization Proxy](https://github.com/yahoojapan/authorization-proxy) -